 Down to 1 cm (0.4 in) drone survey accuracy

-Equipped with the 42 MP full-frame Sony RX1R II camera and a multi-frequency PPK GNSS receiver, the WingtraOne surveying drone delivers best-in-class absolute horizontal accuracy, down to 1 cm (0.4 in).
+Equipped with the 42 MP full-frame Sony RX1R II camera and a multi-frequency PPK GNSS receiver, the WingtraOne surveying drone delivers best-in-class absolute horizontal accuracy, down to 1 cm (0.4 in) and vertical accuracy down to 2 cm (0.8 in).

 Learn what features allow WingtraOne to achieve this level of accuracy and how these results have been validated.